wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-debug.md

 > [AZURE.NOTE] While devErrorsEnabled is useful when diagnosing problems during development, enabling it in a production environment may result in development errors being sent to end users.

-If the **IISNode.yml** file did not already exist within your application, you must restart your web app after publishing the updated application.
+If the **IISNode.yml** file did not already exist within your application, you must restart your web site after publishing the updated application.
 If you are simply changing settings in an existing **IISNode.yml** file that has previously been published, no restart is required.

-> [AZURE.NOTE] If your web app was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default **IISNode.yml** file is automatically created.
+> [AZURE.NOTE] If your web site was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default **IISNode.yml** file is automatically created.

-To restart the web app, select the web app in the [Azure Management Portal](https://manage.windowsazure.cn), and then click **RESTART** button:
+To restart the web site, select the web site in the [Azure Management Portal](https://manage.windowsazure.cn), and then click **RESTART** button:

 ![restart button][restart-button]

-If the Azure Command-Line Tools are installed in your development environment, you can use the following command to restart the web app:
+If the Azure Command-Line Tools are installed in your development environment, you can use the following command to restart the web site:

 	azure site restart [sitename]